Wizzzzzzard/Wizzzzzzard/README.md

 - 👋 Hi, I’m Elijah Reid
 - 🌱 I’m a Software Developer currently working at [the SAS Institute](https://github.com/sassoftware)
+- 📚 I mostly work in Go, Python, Java and R. I am also learning C/C++
 <!---
 Wizzzzzzard/Wizzzzzzard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.